customdr/bracketedDR/README.md

 **To actually run DR, they have to explicitly provide the -exec parameter.**

 # JSON Config
-Update the relevant sections of the JSON config file:
+Update the relevant sections of the JSON config file before running the script.

 ```
 {